Compression, Saturation and Distortion

 Oh my, we're jumping back to DISTORTION, for a bit, and looking at what happens when you push a signal up, run it out of headroom, and generate harmonic distortion.

-Isn't it cool that, if you've been following these series of posts, you can now understand everything I just wrote?
+Isn't it cool that, if you've been following this series of posts, you can now understand everything I just wrote?
 It's also cool if you already knew all this stuff.
 Everything is cool.
 Even distortion is cool... if it sounds good.

 You may have read, or heard, engineers say things like: "Compression is distortion, distortion is compression, saturation is distortion, saturation is compression yada yada yada" and now all of these terms are mixed in your head and it's confusing.
 So, let's straighten this out and give you some mental tools so you can get this crap under control.